 Proper assembly of the fiber optic implant and coupler results in minimal photon loss between the light source and the end of the fiber optic in the region of interest.
 Well-polished fiber optics should transmit light in a uniform, concentric circle (Fig. 2d).
 With careful implantation and suturing, the implant causes no visible irritation to the mouse and can remain in place for long-term studies (Fig. 3d, >1month, unpublished observations) without any significant degradation of the fiber optic or the amount of light transmitted.
-Improper implantation or suturing can cause irritation and can result in the mouse scratching through its scalp, exposing the dental cement, or breakage of the ferrule from the dental cement due to persistent manipulation.
+Improper implantation or suturing can cause irritation and can result in the mouse scratching the scalp, exposure of dental cement, or breakage of the ferrule from the dental cement due to persistent manipulation.
 A schematic diagram of the assembled system can be seen in Figure 4.

 Discussion